 Augustiner Keller also has an amazing Beer Garden that is worth the visit if it’s a nice day out.
 We came here after Saturday’s crowd became too much at Oktoberfest.

 Oktoberfest is an adult’s playground.
-Although there are some rides for children, the children generally are no where to be seen past 11am, along with many punters who have already passed out around the festival.
+Although there are some rides for children, the children generally are nowhere to be seen past 11 am, along with many punters who have already passed out around the festival.
 It really is an amazing time at Oktoberfest, although you do need to know some insider tips to ensure you have the best experience possible so read on for our tips and check out this very detailed description of Oktoberfest for even more.

-Where to stay during Oktoberfest
+Where to Stay during Oktoberfest

 How to dress at Oktoberfest

-With 85% of people at Oktoberfest dressed up in the traditional Bavarian outfits (Dirndls & Lederhosen) it only makes sense if you get involved too!
+With 85% of people at Oktoberfest dressed up in the traditional Bavarian outfits (Dirndls & Lederhosen), it only makes sense if you get involved too!
 It makes it so much more fun and it’s awesome how many people get involved.
 The costumes can range between €40-500 depending on where & what you are buying.
-Obviously because we were only there for a few days we wanted to find something reasonably priced and there were plenty of stores within walking distance from our hostel to buy.
-For a full run down of what to wear & stores to buy in Munich visit here.
+Obviously, because we were only there for a few days we wanted to find something reasonably priced and there were plenty of stores within walking distance from our hostel to buy.
+For a full rundown of what to wear & stores to buy in Munich visit here.

 What time to go to Oktoberfest?

-Weekdays: It’s inevitable that Oktoberfest will always be busy but the best way to avoid the crowds and get a table (you want a table!) is to head there around 10:30am during the week.
-Choose which tent you want to go in as soon as possible, because once you’re in, you’re in and you will stay at the same table for the rest of the day.
+Weekdays: It’s inevitable that Oktoberfest will always be busy but the best way to avoid the crowds and get a table (you want a table!) is to head there around 10:30 am during the week.
+Choose which tent you want to go in as soon as possible because once you’re in, you’re in and you will stay at the same table for the rest of the day.

 Oktoberfest Tent Guide

-There are many different tents at the festival and they are all relatively similar, however, some are catered to the younger crowd, others to the older etc. Our favorite tent by far was the Hacker Pschorr tent.
+There are many different tents at the festival and they are all relatively similar, however, some are catered to the younger crowd, others to the older etc. Our favourite tent by far was the Hacker Pschorr tent.
 We came back here 2 of the 4 days and had an awesome time.
-The crowd is young, the vibe is roudy & alive, the waiters are fast and the band is engaging.
+The crowd is young, the vibe is rowdy & alive, the waiters are fast and the band is engaging.

-A very common event in this tent involves someone standing on their table with a 1L beer in their hand, while everyone cheers and they down their beer…the whole liter!
+A very common event in this tent involves someone standing on their table with a 1L beer in their hand, while everyone cheers and they down their beer…the whole litre!
 If you are interested in Oktoberfest for next year, here is a list of all the tents at the festival and what they offer.

 We had such an awesome time at Oktoberfest and would recommend anyone to go!
-It does put few dents in your wallet, but it’s absolutely worth it.

 Married days survived: 198

-Litres of beer consumed; 25+
+Litres of beer consumed: 25+